Circling Lake Michigan

-The beach in downtown Kenosha is dotted with vintage play equipment.
-There are two adorable, candy-striped pierhead lights, and the 1866 Southport Lighthouse is up the hill.
+The beach in downtown Kenosha stretches from two adorable, candy-striped pierhead lights, and the 1866 Southport Lighthouse is up the hill.
 The 50-cent Electric Streetcar Circulator makes a two-mile loop along the shoreline and through downtown and historic districts.

 © Beth Gauper